DexterLagan/racket-commons/README.md

          grepl                           ; (grep lines prefix)
          string-replace-list             ; (string-replace-list source pattern-list destination)
          string-replace2                 ; (string-replace2 s from1 to1 from2 to2)
+         string-replace3                 ; (string-replace2 s from1 to1 from2 to2 from3 to3)
          multi-replace-line              ; (multi-replace-line line source-list destination)
          multi-replace-lines             ; (multi-replace-lines lines source-list destination)
          license-expired?                ; (license-expired? license-year)